 Open Source Appliances

 HyperCX is fully integrated with Turnkey GNU/Linux.
-Turnkey GNU/Linux is a free Debian based library of system images that pre-integrates and polishes the best free software components into secure, easy to use solutions.
+Turnkey GNU/Linux is a free Debian based library of system images that integrates and polishes the best free software components into secure, easy to use solutions.
 Thanks to this integration, HyperCX leverages the biggest Open Source appliances repository, accessible through the Virtalus marketplace, preconfigured on every Bento cluster.
-The following link can be checked for a complete list of Turnkey appliances available on the marketplace.
+The following link can be checked for a complete list of Turnkey appliances available.

-For each appliance, an URL can be found on the appliance's description that points to the appliance's configuration guide.
+For each appliance, an URL can be found on the appliance's template pointing to the appliance's web page.

 Q: No network on the VM that was created using a downloaded appliance.